frackz/rosocket/README.md

     end
 end)

-server.OnError:Connect(error) -- This will just connect it to the error function, which will display in the output
+server.Error:Connect(error) -- This will just connect it to the error function, which will display in the output

-server.OnClose:Connect(function()
+server.Close:Connect(function()
     print("Websocket closed :(")
 end)